gcomte/dingir-exchange-docs/README.md

 ### orchestra
 Dingir-Exchange outsources the docker environment (PostgreSQL, Kafka, ZooKeeper, Envoy) and the Protocol Buffers (gRPC interface definition) into the library [orchestra](https://github.com/fluidex/orchestra).

+## Configuration
+There is an `.env` file in the root directory, which lets you pass some Rust parameters (for example for Logging) but also lets you specify which environment you want to run on.
+Those environments are then further defined in the yaml files under in the `config` directory (e.g. `development.yaml`)

 ## Database

 As defined in `orchestra/docker/docker-compose.yaml`, Postgres stores its data in the folder `./orchestra/docker/volumes/exchange_db/data`.